m0chan/m0chan.github.io/_posts/2019-08-29-Win-32-Buffer-Overfow-ROP.md

-Now we have covered **Virtual Address Space** & how the utilize **Page Files** - We should now go into specifics about the Page Table to further understand.
+Now we have covered **Virtual Address Space** & how the utilize **Page Files** - We should now go into specifics about the Page File & Table's to further understand.